-The three countries that make up the Caucasus – Georgia, Armenia and Azerbaijan – offer an exhilarating mix of majestic mountain scenery, beautiful monasteries and mosques, vibrant cities, and some of the world’s most delicious and distinctive cuisine to enjoy along the way.
+The 3 countries that make up the Caucasus – Georgia, Armenia and Azerbaijan – offer an exhilarating mix of majestic mountain scenery, beautiful monasteries and mosques, vibrant cities, and some of the world’s most delicious and distinctive cuisine to enjoy along the way.
 With their position bridging Europe and Asia, these countries have a unique heritage to complement their natural beauty, making the Caucasus a wonderful destination to explore.

 The three Caucasian republics are relatively small countries.
 Azerbaijan, the largest, covers 86,600 square kilometres, roughly the same as Austria.
 Georgia, at 69,700 square kilometres, is a little smaller than Ireland.
 Armenia, with an area of 29,743 square kilometres, is a similar size to Belgium.
 A comprehensive trip covering all the highlights of the three countries might take two to three weeks.
 The border between Armenia and Azerbaijan is closed, but both countries have open borders with Georgia, which can be travelled by train, bus or taxi.
 There are also regular flights connecting Tbilisi with Yerevan and Baku.